 In contrast to a broadcast network where switches multicast (send to AllSPFRouters and AllDRouters) certain OSPF protocol packets, switches replicate and send NBMA packets to each neighboring router as unicast.
 NBMA networks drop all OSPF packets with destination addresses AllSPFRouters and AllDRouters.
 Because the NBMA network does not broadcast, you must manually configure a list of neighbors and priorities for all routers in the network that can become the DR. Potential DRs use a positive nonzero router priority.

 '''

-enable configure terminal interface GigabitEthernet \{ \text{slot/port[-slot/port]} [,...] \} Or interface vlan <1-4084>
+interface GigabitEthernet {slot/port[-slot/port][,...]} OF interface

+vlan <1-4084>

 '''

 2. Create a new NBMA neighbor: